 - Using Flexible Sleeve Couplings

-Both methods provide flexibility in the system and highly effective in absorbing thermal movements in the system.
+Both methods provide flexibility in the system and are highly effective in absorbing thermal movements in the system.

 In this article, We will describe the stress analysis of a Water Pump Station Piping employing Flexible Sleeve Couplings.
 Hexagon PPM software Caesar II is used for analysis.